TruffleWolf/Nuclear-Option-Music-Replacer/README.md

 ## Installation

 After installing BepInEx into the game, extract the **[latest release](https://github.com/BepInEx/BepInEx/releases)** into your BepInEx/plugins folder.
-Music packs go into the mod folder along side the plugin.
+Music packs go into the mod folder alongside the plugin.